-Family: Solanaceae

-Description: A large shrub to 3m with small fleshy oval leaves and thorns along branches.
+Family: Solanaceae Origin: South Africa Description: A large shrub to 3 m with small fleshy oval leaves and spikes along the branches.
 Plants provide an ideal harbour for rabbits and foxes.

 Fruit/Seeds: White to mauve flowers which develop into small red berries.